prochazkaml/Coachium/README.md

 - Multiple language support (currently only English and Czech are implemented)
 - Capturing data in real time into charts or tables (interchangable)
 - Save a near infinite number of captures to a single workbook file (as opposed to Coach, which can only save a single capture per file), which can be then saved locally or to Google Drive (for submitting directly to Google Classroom, for example)
+- Loading workbook files from local storage or Google Drive
 - Can be loaded offline (thanks to the caching system) after first launch, as it installs itself into the browser's cache (only available in the [cached version](https://github.com/prochazkaml/CoachiumCached))

 ## Project roadmap